mschoenb97/po2_quantization/README.md

-lear# Power of Two Quantization
+learlear# Power of Two Quantization

 ### Create a VM in GCP